Thoughts Emerge From Consciousness

 “Where does a thought go when it’s forgotten?” — Sigmund Freud

 Quick!
 What are you going to think next?
-Yes, it was a trick question since you’re unlikely to know what thoughts will emerge in your mind until they actually do.
-Yet identifying with thoughts is an unsupportive habit given they seem real when we experience them.
-It was the French philosopher René Descartes who stated Cogito ergo sum, meaning: “I think therefore I am.”
+Yes, it was a trick question since you’re unlikely to know what thoughts will emerge in your mind until they do.
+Yet identifying with thoughts is an unsupportive habit, given they seem real when we experience them.
+The French philosopher René Descartes stated Cogito ergo sum, meaning: “I think therefore I am.”
 He proposed thoughts are evidence we exist.
 Much has developed since then, given that philosophers and neuroscientists now agree our thoughts do not define us.

-Thoughts emerge from consciousness and slip away just as easily as they appear.
-To associate with our thoughts is misleading, since some thoughts are not useful.
+Thoughts emerge from consciousness and slip away just as quickly as they appear.
+To associate with our thoughts is misleading since some ideas could be more helpful.
 Take, for example, the inner dialogue that occupies our mind when we’re at the park and notice someone playing with their dog.
-Our awareness registers what we see through our nervous system, yet the mind is compelled to add a dialogue about what it perceives.
+Our awareness registers what we see through our nervous system, yet the mind adds a dialogue about what it perceives.
 “What a cute dog, it has so much energy,” we reason.
-Observing the dog alone is not enough, the mind feels bound to narrate what it sees.
+Observing the dog alone is not enough; the mind feels bound to narrate what it sees.
 Therein lies the problem.
-The mind adds its own narrative to everyday events, which we accept as truth.
+The mind adds its narrative to everyday events, which we accept as truth.
 In most cases, the mental narrative is often negative self-talk.

 The Power Of Mindfulness